David L. Leal

 Faculty Research Associate — Ph.D., Harvard University

 Latino Politics and Policy

 • Associate Member, Nuffield College, University of Oxford (Trinity Term, 2015)

 • Fulbright Distinguished Lecturer (Japan; July, 2014)

 I have been a professor at the University of Texas at Austin since 2002.
 My primary academic interests are Latino politics and policy, and I have taught classes such as Latino Politics, Mexican American Public Policy Studies, Politics and Religion, and the U.S. Congress.

 I received my Ph.D. from Harvard University in 1998, and from 1998-99 I was an APSA Congressional Fellow in Washington, DC, working in the office of a U.S. senator.
 In 2013, I was named a Distinguished Alumni Scholar by Stanford University, where I received my undergraduate degree.
-In July of 2014, I was a Fulbright Distinguished Lecturer in Japan and joined the editorial boards of Political Research Quarterly and Education Next.

 My Latino politics research spans the fields of political behavior, public policy, and public opinion.
 In addition, my work incorporates insights from disciplines such as sociology, economics, ethnic studies, and religious studies.

 • Director, Irma Rangel Public Policy Institute, University of Texas at Austin